pacificclimate/station-data-portal/docs/developer/configuration.md

 For more details, see the
 [CRA documentation](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables).

-For production runs, environment variables are provided by `docker-compose.yaml`.

-### Deployment
+### Build time variables

 `PUBLIC_URL`

 - Base URL for Station Data Portal frontend.
 - For local development this should match the expected local url (generally http://localhost:3000/)
-- For production this will be set to %REPLACE_URL% and needs to be injected at start time.
+- For production this will be set to %REPLACE_PUBLIC_URL% and needs to be injected at start time.
 This happens in the docker container's entrypoint.sh and allows us to configure the sites expected path at run time.

 `REACT_APP_APP_VERSION`